hayasam/megal-traceability/notes/traceability-visualisation.md

 ## Traceability Graphs
 ![](../img/png/traceability-graph.png)

+Traceability Graphs visualise traceability links as edges and artifacts as nodes.
+This a approach seems intuitive for model centric environments.

 ### Pros
+- navigation through out a project is possible
+- allows traceabiltiy links between more than 2 artifacts

 ### Cons
+- bloated for whole projects with thousands of artifacts (only usable for excerpts)
+- not intuitive for non-technical users

 ## References
 1. [A survey of traceability in requirements engineering and model-driven development](http://dl.acm.org/citation.cfm?id=1861287), Stefan Winkler, Jens Pilgrim